DiyaJohn2024/personal_travel_buddy/README.md

 Front-end and back-end for SpotSaver – Travel Memory App

 # Travel Memory Saver App
-This is a demo project for Git Assignment 2.
+This is a demo project for Git Assignment 2 on Integrated Full-Stack Vibe Coding + Advanced Git Workflow.
 It allows users to enter and store place details through a simple form UI.

 ## Student Contributions